 Minimum interest rates to apply to official financing support for export credits covered by the renewable energy, climate change mitigation and adaptation and water projects Sector Understanding (Annex IV of the Arrangement)

-The Commercial Interest Reference Rates valid from 15 October 2016 to 14 November 2016 have been published (revision of US rate on 12 September).
+The Commercial Interest Reference Rates for Civil Aircraft valid from 15 May to 14 June 2017.